clearlinux/clear-linux-documentation/source/clear-linux/tutorials/web-server-install/web-server-install.rst

 To verify that the Apache server application is running, go to your web browser and navigate to: http://localhost

-If the service is running you will see the message “It works!” on your browser as shown in figure 1.
+If the service is running you will see the message "This web server is operational from host." on your browser as shown in figure 1.

 .. figure:: figures/web-server-install-1.png
-    :alt: It works!
+    :alt: This web server is operational from host.
     :scale: 50%

     Confirmation the Apache service is running.